DataDog/documentation/content/en/account_management/rbac/permissions.md

 ##### logs_read_index_data

 Grants a role read access on some number of log indexes.
-Can be set either globally or limited to a subset of log indexes
+Can be set either globally or limited to a subset of log indexes.

 {{< tabs >}}
 {{% tab "Datadog application" %}}

 **Global access**

-Go to your [Datadog Roles Page][1] and select the checkbox `write` as below for the wanted role:
+Go to your [Datadog Roles page][1] and select the checkbox `write` as below for the wanted role:

 {{< img src="account_management/rbac/logs_read_index_data_access.png" alt="Create a custom Role"  style="width:90%;">}}